ndikrp/ndikrp/README.md

 ---
 ### :woman_technologist: About Me :
-- :telescope: I’m curently in Binar Bootcamp as a Fullstack Development Student.
+- :telescope: Currently I am at Binar Bootcamp as a Fullstack Development Student and interning in the position of fullstack web developer at a university institution.

 - :seedling: Exploring Kotlin and Python.